-Unintentional air flow due to poor assemblies at the seams (walls, roof, foundation plates), through-wall penetrations (electricity, plumbing, nails), leaks around doors and windows, and cracks in the roof, robs a home of warm or cool air.
+Unintentional airflow robs a home of conditioned air.
+This airflow can result from poor assemblies at the seams (through walls, roof, foundation plates), through-wall penetrations (of electricity, plumbing, nails), or through leaks around doors and windows, and cracks in the roof,

-In addition to thermal and energy control, air leaks also serve as a pathway for moisture flow, poor air, pests, and decrease overall comfort levels.
+Not only decreasing thermal and energy control, air leaks are also pathways for moisture flow, poor air, pests, and reduced overall comfort levels.

-Controlling air infiltration is one of the most cost-effective and simplest energy-efficiency measures in modern construction practices.
+Controlling air infiltration is one of the most cost-effective and simple energy-efficient measures in modern construction practices.
 Air sealing is required by the 2018 International Energy Conservation Code (IECC) which identifies several areas for air sealing and requires verification with a blower-door test or visual inspection.

-- Installing insulated exterior sheathing, with sealed seams, and
+installing insulated exterior sheathing with sealed seams, and conditioning attics.

 These approaches make it easier to provide an uninterrupted air barrier.
-In addition, in homes where ducts need to be placed in the basement or attic, it is better to have these spaces conditioned.
-This will result in better energy efficiency, air quality and moisture control.
+In addition, in homes where ducts need to be placed in the basement or attic, it is recommended to have these spaces conditioned to increase energy efficiency, air quality, and moisture control.

-- Mudded and taped gypsum board serves as an air barrier on the home’s interior.
+- Mudded and taped gypsum board serve as an air barrier on the home’s interior.

 - Sidings such as Stucco may serve as an air barrier on the home’s exterior.

-- Air flow needs to be controlled from the outside in (e.g. wind) and inside out (e.g. air conditioning) to protect both the interior thermal and air quality as well as the structure of the house from moisture which travels with air
+- The airflow needs to be controlled from the outside in and inside out to protect both the interior thermal and air quality as well as the structure of the house from moisture that travels with air.

-- Building codes and building standards define the performance which air barrier materials should meet (note that the materials, the assembly and the entire enclosure may have different performance requirements.)
+- Building codes and standards define the performance which air barrier materials should meet (note that the materials, the assembly, and the entire enclosure may have different performance requirements.)

 Thermal control techniques for foundations, walls, and roofs

-The fundamentals of thermal control techniques are not only about maintaining comfortable temperatures in the house, or the benefits gained from consequential energy saving.
-While those are critical strategies for your home resilience, the guide also discusses how to properly implement these strategies in order to avoid incidental damages from poor design and implementation.
+These techniques are not only about maintaining comfortable temperatures in the house, or the benefits gained from consequential energy savings.
+While those are critical strategies for your home resilience, the guide also discusses how to properly implement these strategies to avoid incidental damages from poor design and implementation.

 Here are the key takeaways of thermal control strategies done right:

-- Beyond properly insulating these house elements to gain thermal control, all strategies include proper design and implementation to avoid moisture and condensation which lead to either short or long term structural damage (from mold, rot, decay) as discussed above in the Air Sealing section.
-Throwing tons of insulation without properly understanding how Air and Water flow from the exterior of the house to the inside, and vice versa, will end up in substantial agony and financial loss.
-Therefore, proper thermal control strategies include:
+- Beyond properly insulating relevant house elements to gain thermal control, all strategies include proper design and implementation to avoid moisture and condensation which lead to either short or long-term structural damage (such as mold, rot, and decay) as discussed in the Air Sealing section.
+Placing tons of insulation without properly understanding how air and water flow from the exterior of the house to the inside, and vice versa may end up in substantial agony and financial loss.
+Proper thermal control strategies include:

-- Same goes for walls and roofs, check out the IECC R value requirements for these house elements based on your climate zone.
+- The same goes for walls and roofs, check out the IECC R-value requirements for these house elements based on your climate zone.

-- All these strategies also include recommendations to properly design foundations, walls and roofs to reject pests (namly termites).
+- All these strategies also include recommendations to properly design foundations, walls, and roofs to reject pests (namely termites).